People with low testosterone may be able to raise their levels by eating certain foods, such as ginger, fatty fish, and some vegetables.

 - orange juice

 The medical community is not convinced that vitamin D boosts testosterone levels in healthy people.
-A study from 2017, for example, found that the vitamin had no such effect.
+A

 It is important to remember, however, that getting enough vitamin D every day is essential for overall health.

 5. Leafy green vegetables